 Curing is a process used to preserve food.
 It also adds flavor.
 You can cure foods yourself with smoke, or by packing them with salt.
 A combination of salt, sugar, and other flavors tastes better, though.

-“Cured bacon” technically means any form of preserved bacon.
-And since all bacon is preserved with either smoke or salt, there really is no such thing as uncured bacon.
+Cured bacon technically means any form of preserved bacon.
+And since all bacon is preserved with either smoke or salt, there is no such thing as uncured bacon.
 But, that fact hasn’t stopped marketers from seizing on the terms cured and uncured.

-“Uncured” bacon is bacon that hasn’t been cured with sodium nitrites.
-Usually, it’s cured with a form of celery, which contains natural nitrites, and plain old sea salt, as well as other flavorings like parsley and beet extracts.
+Uncured bacon is bacon that hasn’t been cured with sodium nitrites.
+Usually, it’s cured with a form of celery, which contains natural nitrites, along with plain old sea salt, and other flavorings like parsley and beet extracts.

 You might have heard that the nitrites used to cure bacon and other meats are associated with a higher incidence of certain cancers.
-Or that nitrites are in rat poison.
-So why are nitrites added to food in the first place?
+Or, that nitrites are in rat poison.
+So, why are nitrites added to food in the first place?

 This is because vegetables also tend to contain a lot of vitamin C. In the highly acid environment of your stomach, nitrites can be converted to nitrosamines, a deadly carcinogen.
 However, vitamin C appears to prevent this conversion.

-So is uncured bacon better for you than bacon cured with nitrites?
+So, is uncured bacon better for you than bacon cured with nitrites?
 Not by much.
-It is still unknown if the “natural” nitrites found in celery are less harmful than those added to cured bacon.
+It is still unknown if the natural nitrites found in celery are less harmful than those added to cured bacon.
 And bacon still ranks high in salt and fat content, and low in nutrition.

 Enjoy it in very moderate portions, and keep your diet filled with healthy vegetables, fruits, and whole grains.